Arna Bontemps: Career

-In 1938, following the publication of children's book Sad-Faced Boy (1937), Bontemps was granted a Rosenwald fellowship to work on his novel, Drums at Dusk (1939).
-This was based on Toussaint L’Ouverture's slave rebellion in Saint-Domingue (which became the independent republic of Haiti).
-This book was more widely recognized than his other novels.
+In 1938, following the publication of his children's book Sad-Faced Boy (1937), Bontemps was granted a Rosenwald fellowship to work on his novel, Drums at Dusk (1939).
+This was based on Toussaint L’Ouverture's slave rebellion in the French colony of Saint-Domingue (which became the independent republic of Haiti).
+This book received wider recognition than his other novels.
 Some critics viewed the plot as overdramatic, while others commended its characterizations.

 Bontemps struggled to make enough from his books to support his family.
-However, more important, he gained little acknowledgement for his work despite being a prolific writer.
-This caused him to become discouraged as an African-American writer of this time.
+He was dismayed to gain little professional acknowledgement for his work despite being a prolific writer.
+He became discouraged as an African-American writer of this time.
 He started to believe that it was futile for him to attempt to address his writing to his own generation, so he chose to focus his serious writing on younger and more progressive audiences.
 Bontemps met Jack Conroy on the Illinois Writers’ Project, and in collaboration they wrote The Fast Sooner Hound (1942).
 This was a children's story about a hound dog, Sooner, who races and outruns trains.
 Embarrassed about this, the roadmaster puts him against the fastest train, the Cannon Ball.

 Bontemps returned to graduate school and earned a master's degree in library science from the University of Chicago in 1943.
-He was appointed as head librarian at Fisk University in Nashville, Tennessee.
+He was appointed as head librarian at Fisk University, a historically black college in Nashville, Tennessee.
 During his time there, he developed important collections and archives of African-American literature and culture, namely the Langston Hughes Renaissance Collection.
 Bontemps was initiated as a member of the Zeta Rho chapter of Phi Mu Alpha Sinfonia fraternity at Fisk in 1954.
 He served at Fisk until 1964 and would continue to return occasionally.
+Bontemps was the first black head librarian, and first black professional librarian, at Fisk.

+Bontemps continued breaking barriers at Fisk up to his retirement.
+In 1957, Bontemps encouraged his assistant, Jessie Carney Smith, to become a librarian.
+After she earned her Ph.D. in library science, she returned to Fisk in 1965 to replace Bontemps as head librarian, becoming the first black woman to hold that position.